Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 ![DeployCloudShell ARM](images/cloudshell-ARM.png)

-- Configuration Guidance for Azure Cloud Shell with VNet

-   When deploying Azure Cloud Shell ARM ensure that you:
+- When deploying Azure Cloud Shell ARM ensure that you:

    - Provide the required information, including the name of the existing VNet you deployed.
    - Use the same resource group for both the Storage Account (created in earlier steps) and the Azure Cloud Shell – VNet deployment.